Postpartum Timeline: Here’s How Soon After Birth You Can Do Things?

 The length of your stay after delivery is determined by the hospital and your specific birth experience, including the presence of problems.
 However, physicians often aim for mom and baby to return home one to two days following a vaginal delivery and three to four days after a C-section.

-While some mothers want to leave the hospital as soon as possible, others want to remain longer—as long as their insurance allows it.
-Because of how late we originally checked in, they let us stay an extra night, bringing our total to nearly five nights.
+While some mothers want to leave the hospital as soon as possible, others want to remain longer, as long as their insurance allows it.
+The length of the stay is entirely based on your individual circumstances.

 When can you have champagne for a celebration?